jmquigley/gadgets/docs/lib/preview/Preview.md

 ## Preview
-Takes a string of a markup language (asciidoc, markdown, or restructuredtext), converts it to HTML, and presents it in a webview control.
+Takes a string of a markup language (asciidoc, markdown, or restructuredtext), converts it to HTML, and presents it in an iframe element.

 The componet uses the [util.markup](https://github.com/jmquigley/util.markup) package for parsing content into a proper HTML document.